 Simprints helps Cohesu, a local grassroots NGO in Kenya, track and treat neglected diseases such as tunga (infection caused by sandfleas), malaria, and diarrhea in schoolchildren and their families.
 Through accurate identification, Cohesu follows up with each patient to ensure complete eradication of the diseases.

 The Ethiopia Federal Ministry of Health and its partners aim to demonstrate a sustainable and scalable model for breaking transmission of parasitic worms in rural Ethiopia.
 In partnership with the Ethiopian Public Health Institute, London Centre for Neglected Tropical Disease Research at Imperial College London, World Vision Ethiopia, and the Children's Investment Fund Foundation, Simprints is helping to ensure high coverage of deworming treatment across five districts in Wolayita.

 Read more →

 Eliminating tuberculosis at the last mile

-Using Simprints to enrol and identify participants, research assistants at the Liverpool School of Tropical Medicine (LSTM) are testing a new regimen to diagnose and treat tuberculosis (TB) in over 48,000 patients attending a local Blantyre clinic.
+Using Simprints to enrol and identify participants, research assistants at the Liverpool School of Tropical Medicine (LSTM) tested a new regimen to diagnose and treat tuberculosis (TB) in patients attending a local Blantyre clinic.